EasyAbp/Abp.RelatedDtoLoader/README.md

 * Install Manually

-    1. Install `EasyAbp.Abp.RelatedDtoLoader.Abstractions` NuGet package to `MyProject.Application.Contracts` project and add `[DependsOn(AbpRelatedDtoLoaderAbstractionsModule)]` attribute to the module.
+    1. Install `EasyAbp.Abp.RelatedDtoLoader.Abstractions` NuGet package to `MyProject.Application.Contracts` project.

     1. Install `EasyAbp.Abp.RelatedDtoLoader` NuGet package to `MyProject.Application` project (or any other project you want) and add `[DependsOn(AbpRelatedDtoLoaderModule)]` attribute to the module.